Swartberg

-The Swartberg mountains (black mountain in Afrikaans) are a mountain range in the Western Cape province of South Africa.
+The Swartberg mountains (black mountain in English) are a mountain range in the Western Cape province of South Africa.
 It is composed of two main mountain chains running roughly east–west along the northern edge of the semi-arid Little Karoo.
 To the north of the range lies the other large semi-arid area in South Africa, the Great Karoo.
 Most of the Swartberg Mountains are above 2000 m high, making them the tallest mountains in the Western Cape.
 It is also one of the longest, spanning some 230 km from south of Laingsburg in the west to between Willowmore and Uniondale in the east.
 Geologically, these mountains are part of the Cape Fold Belt.

 Much of the Swartberg is part of a UNESCO World Heritage Site.

 The two ranges

 The Swartberg consists of two officially named ranges, the Smaller and the Greater Swartberg Mountains.

 Klein Swartberge

 The Smaller Swartberg are the westernmost of the two.
 Ironically, this range is the higher one, including the province's highest peak, Seweweekspoortpiek (Seven Weeks Gorge Peak) at 2325 m.
 The famous Towerkop (Bewitch Peak) towers over the Klein Karoo town of Ladismith at a height of 2189 m.
 The peak is so named for its cleft peak, that, according to legend, was split by a spell and subsequent bolt of lightning.